Robert Falla: Professional career

 In 1953, Falla was awarded the Queen Elizabeth II Coronation Medal.
 In the 1959 Queen's Birthday Honours, he was appointed a Companion of the Order of St Michael and St George, in recognition of his services as director of the Dominion Museum.
 In the 1973 New Year Honours, Falla was appointed a Knight Commander of the Order of the British Empire, for services to conservation.

 Family and death

 On 18 May 1928, Falla married Elayne Mary Burton, known as Molly, at Te Aroha; they were to have two daughters and one son.
 His wife died in May 1978.
 Falla was found dead at his home in the Lower Hutt suburb of Eastbourne on 24 February 1979.
+His son-in-law through his daughter Elayne was Joseph Trapp.